Skip to content

 Step 2: Encoding Conversions

-Specifically we will translate a binary (unsigned QNum) to one-hot encoding, and show how to convert the one-hot encoding to a unary encoding.
+Specifically, we translate a binary (unsigned QNum) to one-hot encoding, and show how to convert the one-hot encoding to a unary encoding.

-The conversions will be done inplace, meaning that the same binary encoded quantum variable will be extended to represent the target encoding.
+The conversions are done in place, meaning that the same binary encoded quantum variable is extended to represent the target encoding.
 The logic is based on this post.

 import numpy as np